danieldelarivam/danieldelarivam.github.io/content/authors/admin/_index.md

     awarder: King Abdullah University of Science and Technology (KAUST)
     icon:
     summary: |
-      Certificate of appreciation for my participation in the Undergraduate Poster Competition
+      Certificate of appreciation for my participation in the Undergraduate Poster Competition at KAUST

   - title: South-American Mathematical Olympiad
     url: